 3. Concrete Garden Patio Ideas

 One of the best ways to liven up a concrete patio is by using plants and garden beds.
-These green spaces not only contrast the concrete, but they also provide a relaxing environment for you to take in the fresh air.
+These green spaces not only contrast the concrete but also provide a relaxing environment for you to take in the fresh air.
 There are few better ways to burn some daylight than with a good book in the garden.